FoodReference.com Logo

 1817 Sir Joseph Henry Gilbert was born.
 An English chemist, he is the co-inventor (with John Bennet Lawes) of superphosphate fertilizer.

-1817 Hippolyte Mege Mouries was born.
-A French scientist, he invented margarine and patented canned meat.
+1817 Hippolyte Mege Mouries was born (died May 31, 1880).
+A French scientist, he invented margarine (French patent No. 86489) and also received patents for canned meat, sugar extraction and others.

 1817 The first coffee is planted in Hawaii.